Upper School provides a rigorous academic experience in a fully supportive atmosphere.

 The STEAM Curriculum: An Overview

 As the foundational STEAM program in the Upper School, the STEAMinar is designed to give all 9th graders a baseline of literacy in STEAM disciplines.
-Embedded within 9th Grade Math and Science courses, the STEAMinar will explore interdisciplinary topics such as coding, computational thinking, statistical literacy, and biotechnology.
+Embedded within 9th Grade Math and Science courses, the STEAMinar explores interdisciplinary topics such as coding, computational thinking, statistical literacy and biotechnology.

-From “Introduction to Computer Science” to “AP Computer Science Principles,” our completely redesigned Computer Science curriculum will endow students with technological literacy and opportunities for advanced study in coding and programming, all within a framework that emphasizes the important role of computer science in modern society.
+From “Introduction to Computer Science” to “AP Computer Science Principles” and "Advanced Computing - Coding for a Purpose," our completely redesigned Computer Science curriculum will endow students with technological literacy and opportunities for advanced study in coding and programming, all within a framework that emphasizes the important role of computer science in modern society.

 Robotics and Information Processing

-A newly-created Robotics course will give students the opportunity to participate in VEX Robotics competitions, while also situating the study of Robotics within a broader exploration of microprocessors and artificial intelligence.
+Robotics courses give students the opportunity to participate in VEX Robotics competitions, while also situating the study of Robotics within a broader exploration of microprocessors and artificial intelligence.

-The engineering component of the STEAM program will engage students in authentic engineering experiences and inspire them to embrace an engineer’s habits of mind.
-This project-based course encompasses a broad range of engineering concepts and disciplines, and was designed to engage learners of diverse interests, backgrounds and abilities.
+The engineering component of the STEAM program engages students in authentic engineering experiences and inspires them to embrace an engineer’s habits of mind.
+Project-based courses including "Intro to Engineering" and "Industrial Design" encompass a broad range of engineering concepts and disciplines, and are designed to engage learners of diverse interests, backgrounds and abilities.

 Visual Arts, Woodworking, & Design: We offer a rich array of studio courses in drawing, painting, sculpture, video and media arts, ceramics, and photography.
 These include options for students who have a general interest and for those who want to make a serious commitment, exhibiting work, entering competitions, or preparing college portfolios.